tayloraswift/jpeg/examples/README.md

 The spectral representation is the native representation of a JPEG image.
 That means that the image can be re-encoded from a `JPEG.Data.Spectral` structure without any loss of information.

-We can access the image’s pixel dimensions through the `.size` property, which returns a `(x:Int, y:Int)` tuple, and its layout through the `.layout` property, which returns a `JPEG.Layout` structure, the same type that we used in the [basic encoding](#basic-encoding) tutorial.
+We can access the image’s pixel dimensions through the `size` property, which returns a `(x:Int, y:Int)` tuple, and its layout through the `layout` property, which returns a `JPEG.Layout` structure, the same type that we used in the [basic encoding](#basic-encoding) tutorial.

 The `JPEG.Layout` structure has the following members: